Table of contents

 If your child comes to you with a potential cyberbullying case, don’t overdramatize but react seriously and show them how to block bullies.
 Report the case to the authorities if you consider it necessary for your child’s safety.

-Keeping your kids safe online - that’s what really matters.
-Teaching kids to be security conscious, in this respect, is as important as teaching them how to behave when crossing the road.
+Keeping your kids safe online is what really matters.
+Teaching kids how to behave online is as important as teaching them how to behave when crossing the road.
 Unfortunately with our digital security, many of us learn lessons the hard way.

 We just hope our examples will help you find your own, most rational and effective way to give important cybersecurity lessons.
 And if you need more tips on cybersecurity, our blog is the perfect place to find them.